Select a language:

 Enforcement Operation graphic

-Lake Forest, Ca. (May 8, 2024): The Orange County Sheriff’s Department will have extra deputies out on patrol Monday, May 10, in the city of Lake Forest looking for violations made by drivers and motorcyclists that increase the risk of crashes.
+STANTON, Ca. (November 9, 2024): The Orange County Sheriff’s Department will have extra deputies out on patrol Monday, November 11, in the city of Stanton looking for violations made by drivers and motorcyclists that increase the risk of crashes.

 With nearly 900,000 registered motorcycles in the state, many road users are going places without the same protections as drivers.
 Motorcycle riders are 28 times more likely to die in a crash than vehicle occupants.